netgroup-polito/verefoo/README.md

   }
   ```

-4. in the package `it.polito.verigraph.validation` (i.e. under `src/it/polito/verigraph/validation`) create a new class file named `<Type>Validator.java` (please pay attention to the naming convention here: `<Type>` is the function type used in the previous step capitalized, followed by the suffix `Validator`) which implements `ValidationInterface`.
+3. in the package `it.polito.verigraph.validation` create a new class file named `<Type>Validator.java` (please pay attention to the naming convention here: `<Type>` is the function type used in the previous step capitalized, followed by the suffix `Validator`) which implements `ValidationInterface`.
 This class represents a custom validator for the newly introduced type and allows for more complex constraints, which is not possible to express through a JSON schema file.
 The validate method that has to be implemented is given the following objects:
   - `Graph graph` represents the nffg that the object node belongs to;
   - `Node node` represents the node that the object configuration belongs to;
   - `Configuration configuration` represents the parsed configuration.
 It is sufficient to call the method `getConfiguration` on the `configuration` object to get a `JsonNode` (Jackson's class) and iterate over the various fields.
 In case a configuration is not valid please throw a new `ValidationException` passing a descriptive failure message.
 Adding a custom validator is not strictly necessary whenever a JSON schema is thought to be sufficient.
 Note though that, other than the mandatory validation against a schema, whenever a custom validator is not found a default validation is triggered, i.e. the value of every JSON property must refer to the name of an existing node in the working graph/nffg.
 If this is not the desired behavior it is suggested to write a custom validator with looser constraints.

-5. edit the xml_component schema file in order to add the new element in the neo4j database;
+4. edit the xml_component schema file in order to add the new element in the neo4j database;

-6. Right-click->Generate->JAXB Classes on xml component in order to regenerate the classes in it.polito.neo4j.jaxb package;
+5. execute generate-binding in order to regenerate the it.polito.neo4j.jaxb classes;

-7. Insert the serialization logic for the new element type configuration in set-Cofiguration() method in GraphToNeo4j class of the it.polito.neo4j.jaxb package;
+6. Insert the serialization logic for the new element type configuration in setCofiguration() method in GraphToNeo4j class of the it.polito.translator.jaxb package;

-8. Insert the deserialization logic for the new element type configuration in setCofiguration() method in Neo4jToGraph class of the it.polito.neo4j.jaxb package;
+7. Insert the deserialization logic for the new element type configuration in setCofiguration() method in Neo4jToGraph class of the it.polito.neo4j.translator package;

-9. Insert the new element in the switch case of setConfiguration() method of Scenario class in it.polito.verigraph.solver package in order to add the configurations element to the Scenario.
+8. Insert the new element in the switch case of setConfiguration() method of Scenario class in it.polito.verigraph.solver package in order to add the configurations element to the Scenario.
 This method retrieves the
 configuration values of the element in order to make the configureDevices() in GenSolver class.
 The configurations have to be stored into the config array or config obj data structures.
 The former is used in the case
-of a list of values as element configuration (e.g. a dpi has a list of not allowed word); the latter, in the case of a pair of values, represents a single configuration value (e.g. a firewall has a pair hdestination, sourcei
+of a list of values as element configuration (e.g. a dpi has a list of not allowed word); the latter, in the case of a pair of values, represents a single configuration value (e.g. a firewall has a pair destination, source
 as configuration);

-10. Insert the creation of the new element in an else if of setDevice() of GenSolver class and put into mo data structure the name of the new element and the element itself (e.g. mo.put(host1, endhost));
+9. Insert the creation of the new element in an else if of setDevice() of GenSolver class and put into mo data structure the name of the new element and the element itself (e.g. mo.put(host1, endhost));

-11. Insert the condition for the installation of the new object created in it.polito.verigraph.mcnet.netobj using the data structure where you put the configurations of the element (config array or config obj);
+10. Insert the condition for the installation of the new object created in it.polito.verigraph.mcnet.netobj using the data structure where you put the configurations of the element (config array or config obj);

-12. Restart the web service.
+11. Restart the web service.

-** Ant script **
+**Ant script**

-1. Edit the location of the server.location property to the directory where you installed Apache (e.g. C:\Program Files\Java\apache-tomcat-8.0.30);
+Edit the "to_be_defined" fields of the tomcat-build.xml.
+Set server.location property to the directory where you installed Apache (e.g. C:\Program Files\Java\apache-tomcat-8.0.30);

 Verigraph target:

-- package_service: it generates the war file;
+- generate-war: it generates the war file;

+- generate-binding: it generates the JAXB classes from xml_components schema;

+- run-test: t runs the tests in tester folder;

 - start-tomcat : it starts the Apache Tomcat;